Skip to content

 2. For conscience or religious belief: If parents/guardians are choosing to not vaccinate their child for conscience or religious belief, a mandatory vaccine education session MUST be completed.
 This must be provided by Renfrew County and District Health Unit.

 In the event of an outbreak related to a vaccine preventable disease, any child with a medical, conscience or religious belief exemption on file may be asked to stay home and not attend school until the risk related to the outbreak has ended.
+Additional information can be found at Ontario’s Vaccines for Children at School.

 Providing immunization information for attending licensed child care